NKAmapper/highway_merge/README.md

 #### With `-new` argument

 Use the `-new` argument for municipalities which have most highways already mapped in OSM.
 It can also be used to discover newly built highways in NVDB after an earlier import.
 The produced file will contain all existing highways from OSM in the municipality plus all the highways from NVDB which did not match OSM.
-1. Run (for example) `python highway_merge.py -new Eda -swe` and load the file into JOSM.
+1. Run (for example) `python highway_merge.py -new Eda -swe` and load the resulting file into JOSM.
 2. In JOSM, frist consider to replace all the major highways (motorway, trunk, primary, secondary, tertiary).
 If so, copy them from the NVDB file and use the _Replace Geometry_ function to replace the existing highways.
 3. In JOSM, search for `new type:way` to get alle the new highways, put them into the _To-Do_ plugin, step through each highway and attach all of them to the existing highway network.
 Some will be false positives and should be deleted.
 Alternatively, go directly to step 3.
 4. Run the _Validation_ function in JOSM and fix the following error messages and warnings: